erp12/erp12.github.io/_src/content/post/pyshgp-1-reboot.md

 I started pyshgp when I was student.
 I used it for a handful of course projects, and I found myself wanting "PushGP in Python" frequently enough that I felt I should attempt to engineer a long-lived solution.
 I didn't have the skills or experience in software design to do it well, but I tried anyways.
 I was further encouraged after I started attending the annual GECCO conferences and frequently met individuals eager to try PushGP but unable to work with current implementations due to technical issues.

-The most advanced and bleeding-edge PushGP implementation is [Clojush](#).
-It is written in [Clojure](#).
+The most advanced and bleeding-edge PushGP implementation is [Clojush](https://github.com/lspector/Clojush).
+It is written in [Clojure](https://clojure.org/).
 I love Clojure.
-I love Clojure so much that my coworkers have started muttering "wait for it" or "here it comes" right before I say my catchphrase: "This would be so much simpler if we were using Clojure."
+I love Clojure so much that my co-workers have started muttering "wait for it" or "here it comes" right before I say my catchphrase: "This would be so much simpler if we were using Clojure."

 Unfortunately, Clojure is not good for everything.
 It is virtually unheard of in the AI/ML field because it lacks the ecosystem of tools needed for non-engineers to perform their day-to-day tasks of modeling, visualization, and exploratory data analysis.
 Compare this to Python which is the host language of numpy, sci-kit learn, tensorflow, keras, seaborn, etc.